 - Apply and integrate evidence-based knowledge into clinical practice settings

-- Connect developmental theories to individual mental health and social roles
+- Connect developmental theories to individual well-being and social roles

-- Create strategies to support the mental health of people with eating disorders
+- Create strategies to support the psychological wellness of people with eating disorders

 - Design nutrition and exercise based interventions for inclusion in treatment plans